Celebrate Human Achievement Day!

 Advances in technology and productive processes are the most obvious examples of such achievements.
 Such advances over the past two centuries and, indeed, the past few decades have unleashed economic productivity and created wealth that has replaced the grueling poverty and short, often miserable lives that plagued the vast majority of humans throughout history with prosperity and health for billions.

 Human achievements also include the expansion of individual liberty and creation of innovative social institutions; indeed, these advances were necessary to unleash the Industrial Revolution and are needed to continue the Exponential Technology Revolution.
+And our Declaration of Independence stands out as one of history’s greatest achievements!

 First, a Human Achievement Day would raise consciousness about the incredible world in which we live—a world we often take for granted—and how it came about.